rneha725/system_design_concepts/Systems/Storage/Cassandra.md

 - Data partitioning: Uses [consistent hashing](https://github.com/rneha725/system_design_concepts/blob/main/Systems/Storage/Dynamo%20Based%20Storage.md#:~:text=Uses-,consistent%20hashing,-to%20serve%20the) for data paritioning
 - Replication: Replication is done within the cluster and across the cluster.
 Intra-cluster we have replication factor, which copies the data to next n - 1 nodes within the cluster.
 For inter-cluster, a request is forwarded to the other data center, this cluster uses its own relication factor.
 - Consitetency Model: tunable consistency.
 When the cluster cannot meet the consistency levelspecified by the client, Cassandra fails the write request and does not store a hint.
 Snitch Component: It is responsible for getting the fastest replica which can respond.
 It has the information of all the network topology.
+- Uses [gossip protocol](https://github.com/rneha725/system_design_concepts/blob/main/Concepts/Distributed%20Systems/Gossip%20Protocol.md) to detect any failures, we have seed nodes which are new nodes and more discoverble in the cluster so that the node quickly becomes part of this arrangement.
+Here, Cassandra also uses heatbeats, but the algorithm is adjusted according to the past records of the nodes and the timeout of heatbeat is decided on the past and other network failures.

 ### Data Partitioning:
 Cassandra's primary key is used to identofy a row, primary key has two parts: